"Asombro" is the Spanish

 the Chihuahuan Desert Nature Park) is a nonprofit 501(c)(3)

-organization dedicated to increasing scientific literacy by fostering
+organization dedicated to increasing natural science literacy through engaging, place-based education.

 To achieve this mission, we currently serve more